philippebeck/-services/README.md

 ## Overview

 Servidio is a JavaScript Frontend Service Library.
-You will find some Services with Checkers, Data & Getters.
+You will find some Services about Checkers, Data & Getters.
 Data Services are using Axios.

 ## Summary